geko1981/FakeItEasy/Formatting-Argument-Values.md

 ## How it works

 On startup, FakeItEasy searches its own assembly, assemblies in the current AppDomain, and assemblies in the process's current directory for classes that implement `FakeItEasy.IArgumentValueFormatter`.
 Any such classes found will be used when formatting argument values in error messages.

+**This does not apply to the SilverLight version of the FakeItEasy DLL, which does not load externally-defined argument value formatters.**

 `IArgumentValueFormatter` has this signature:
 ```csharp
 public interface IArgumentValueFormatter